 - 1. Students may remediate only one credit-bearing course per academic semester.
-This policy does not apply to certification courses (e.g., PHAR 506, PHAR 812) or experiential courses (e.g., PHAR 525L, PHAR 615L, PHAR 626L, PHAR 716L, PHAR 821-PHAR 828). - 2.
+This policy does not apply to certification courses (e.g., PHAR 506, PHAR 812), experiential courses (e.g., PHAR 525L, PHAR 615L, PHAR 626L, PHAR 716L, PHAR 821-PHAR 828), or to other credit-bearing P4 courses (e.g., PHAR 880, PHAR 891, PHAR 899). - 2.
 Students must fail only one credit-bearing course (7-Week Term A, 7-Week Term B, or 15-Week Semester) in the semester under consideration. - 3.
 Students must achieve a minimum final course grade of 60.00% in the failed course. - 4.
-Students must be able to achieve a minimum cumulative pharmacy GPA of 2.30 following successful completion of the remediation.

-- 5. All remediation will be conducted through the UC School of Pharmacy; external courses/remediation methods will not be accepted. - 6.
+Students must be able to achieve a minimum cumulative pharmacy GPA of 2.30 following successful completion of the remediation. - 5.
+All remediation will be conducted through the UC School of Pharmacy; external courses/remediation methods will not be accepted. - 6.
 Students are not required to be on-campus for remediation purposes.
 Remediation will be conducted remotely using Microsoft Teams and/or Blackboard Collaborate; video is required.
 Assessments will be administered remotely using ExamMonitor.
-Students may request on-campus meetings; this should be determined with the course coordinator when the UCSOP Remediation Plan is signed. - 7.
+Students may request on-campus meetings; this should be determined with the course coordinator when the UCSOP Remediation Plan is signed.
+If taken remotely, students are responsible for ensuring minimum system requirements for software to function as well as having adequate internet access. - 7.
 Although an average remediation timeframe should be 2-3 weeks in duration, remediation must be completed within 5 weeks from the end of the 15-Week Semester final exam period, of the respective semester in which the course was offered (including 7-Week Term A courses) AND by the end of the first week of Spring semester courses (when applicable).